Depending on where you live, you may need to have emergency heating options if the power goes out during the winter.

 Their drawback is that they don't "feel" like a blanket.
 You don't get the same physical and emotional comfort wrapping up in foil that you do wrapping up in a regular blanket or quilt.
 However, because of their small, thin size, they are ideal for emergency situations.
 Buy plenty of them as they are inexpensive and do tear easily - and pack them into your 72-hour kit.

 It seems that if you can keep your hands, feet, and head warm, the rest of your body will feel warm too.
 Hats work well for your head, and gloves work to some extent for your hands.
-But if it's really cold, buy some small chemical hand and feet warmers.
+But if it's really cold, buy some small hand warmers.
 They are small enough to fit into your glove, shoe, or slippers, or drop them into your pocket if you're not wearing gloves.
-Once activated, they will provide heat for eight to twelve hours.
+Once activated, they will provide heat for 8 to 12 hours.

-Space heaters (the kind designed to be used indoors only) like kerosene heaters are more effective in a small space, although a 10,000 BTU heater will be more than ample.
+Kerosene heaters like the Dyna-Glo RMC-55R7 Indoor Kerosene Radiant Heater (10000 BTU) are more effective in a small space.
+A 10,000 BTU heater will be more than ample.

 Some kerosene heaters that are 23,000 BTUs or more are too much heat for one room and some cannot be turned down to a lower heat.
 Be sure to follow directions for safety if you plan to use this type.

 A kerosene heater is not meant to heat the whole house and keep it toasty warm.
-It is meant to warm a small area to help keep you warm.
-If turned on low in, say, the hallway near the bedrooms, with a window slightly open somewhere in the house, there should not be a problem with carbon monoxide.
-It will keep people comfortable, even though it may be cold in other parts of the house.
+It will adequately warm a smaller area to help keep you warm.
+It will keep you cozy and comfortable, even though it may be cold in other parts of the house.

 If it's very cold and you're not sure how long you will be without heat from your furnace, cut down on the size of the area you are trying to heat.
 Pull all your kids, in-laws, dogs, goldfish, sleeping bags, blankets, and pillows into one room.
 Do your eating, sleeping, worrying, playing, and reading in that room.